Last summer, my garage door keypad broke, and it was such a pain in the…

 Why You Should Care

-In reality, with so few companies controlling so much of the market, consumers don’t have many choices.
+With so few companies controlling so much of the market, consumers don’t have many choices.

 As I showed above, a combined 95% of the market is controlled by two companies: Chamberlain and Overhead Door.